Banner Image: Mom and Son Embracing

 manageable

-Qelbree is a non-stimulant that is an effective, safe*, and convenient treatment for attention deficit/hyperactivity disorder (ADHD) in children ages 6 to 17.
+Qelbree is a non-stimulant ADHD medication that is an effective and convenient once-a-day treatment for attention deficit/hyperactivity disorder (ADHD) in children ages 6 to 17 years.

 Qelbree can help control your child's ADHD symptoms